 I talk about how to reimburse an owner for business expenses purchased with personal funds

 To assist in reconciling this account, you can see that in QuickBooks, I set it up as a credit card account (current liability) called "Owed to John Doe".
-I use this account solely for expense
+I use this account solely for expense reports.

 I save the Shareholder Loan account (long term liability) for actual loans / cash infusions to the company and the subsequent repayments.

 My preference is for the owner to always be reimbursed by cheque.
 However, if the owner is being paid by cash, your entry would be DR Due to Shareholder and CR Cash … or a similar account on your chart of accounts.